Best Ways to Clean and Maintain an Ipe Deck

 Chances are things will get spilled on your deck, especially if you host picnics or barbeques on them.
 Dark liquids like red wine, coffee, or soda can leave a stain on your beautiful wood.
 Make sure you sop up the liquid as quickly as possible.

 Darker stains caused by oil, grease, algae, or mildew are a bit trickier to remove.
 It is recommended to lightly scrub the surface with a cleaning brush and wood cleaner.
 Never use harsh cleaning chemicals or bleach on the Ipe – this can really damage it!

 Scratches will break the sealant and create openings where moisture can seep in.
 Even though Ipe wood is quite resistant to moisture, mold can start to form eventually.
 You can fill in deep scratches with wood putty or epoxy-based filler.
-Surface scratches can be fixed with a very light sanding and refinishing.
+Surface scratches can be fixed with very light sanding and refinishing.

-The other key part of Ipe deck maintenance is annual sealant application.
+The other key part of Ipe deck maintenance is the annual sealant application.
 Sealing and resealing your deck is one of the best ways to keep it looking brand new for years and years.
-The wood sealant creates a protective barrier over the wood, so it does not get scuffed or scratched.
+The wood sealant creates a protective barrier over the wood so it does not get scuffed or scratched.
 It can also prevent the wood from fading or even add a transparent or semi-transparent tint of color to enrichen the wood’s tone.

 The first step to sealing a deck is to clean the surface thoroughly and repair any nicks or scratches in the wood.
 You may want to lightly sand the top layer away if the wood is damaged with 80-grit sandpaper.
 It is best to have a professional deck restoration service handle this, as you must be quite careful when sanding Ipe.